 How to Install Solid Wood Chevron Flooring Step by Step

-Chevron flooring creates a continuous V-shaped pattern using boards cut at matching angles, typically 45° or 60°.
-Because every board must align perfectly at the centre point, chevron flooring requires highly accurate layout planning, precise cutting, and continuous alignment checks throughout installation.
+Chevron flooring creates a continuous V-shaped layout using angled boards.
+Because every board must align precisely at the centre point, chevron installation requires highly accurate layout planning and cutting precision throughout the installation.

-For best results, chevron flooring is normally installed using the glue-down method over a perfectly level subfloor.
+For best results, chevron flooring is usually installed using the glue-down method over a perfectly level subfloor.

 Step 1: Mark the Main Chevron Centerline